-This course will cover the history and present integration of genetics and genomics into eye care, including current challenges and gaps in our understanding of the genetic basis of ocular conditions.
+One and one-half credit hours of asynchronous lectureThis course will cover the history and present integration of genetics and genomics into eye care, including current challenges and gaps in our understanding of the genetic basis of ocular conditions.
 We will cover the benefits and limitations of current genetic test panels for ocular conditions.
 We will address the current clinical guidelines for genetic testing and the incorporation of genetic testing into clinical practice.
 Additionally, we will cover the current state of ocular gene therapy and related research.
 We will define precision medicine and consider the anticipated changes in medical and optometric practice.
 We will cover additional considerations such as data privacy and ethics of genetic testing.